-The Erin Mills Soccer Club is committed to providing a sport and work environment where all individuals are treated with respect and dignity.
+The Erin Mills Soccer Club is committed to providing a sport and work environment in which all individuals are treated with respect and dignity.
 Each individual has the right to participate and work in an environment which promotes equal opportunities and prohibits discriminatory practices.
-This environment should be free of harassment on the basis of race, national or ethnic origin, colour, religion, sex, sexual orientation, marital status, family status or disability.
+This environment should befree of harassment on the basis of race, national or ethnic origin, color, religion, sex, sexual orientation, marital status, family status or disability.

-This policy applies to all officers, directors, employees, volunteers, coaches, referees, players and members of the Club.
-The Club encourages reporting all incidents of harassment, regardless of who the offender may be.
+This Policy applies to all officers, directors, employees, volunteers, coaches, referees, players and members of the Club.
+The Club encourages the reporting of all incidents of harassment, regardless of who the offender may be.

-Notwithstanding this policy, every person who experiences harassment continues to have the right to seek assistance from the Ontario Soccer Association or the Ontario Human Rights Tribunal, even if steps have been taken under this policy.
+Notwithstanding this Policy, every person who experiences harassment continues to have the right to seek assistance from the Ontario Soccer Association or from the Ontario Human Rights Tribunal, even if steps have been taken under this Policy.